Separating Times for One-Dimensional General Diffusions: Proof of the Main Theorem

 The cases (\(\alpha = \Delta, x_0 < \gamma = r\)) and (\(l = \alpha < x_0 < \gamma = r\)) can be treated with the techniques developed in Cases 5 and~6.
 The only point where additional arguments are needed is the situation where \(\alpha = \Delta\), \(l\) is a reflecting boundary for (necessarily both) diffusions and \(r\) is either inaccessible for both diffusions or absorbing for both diffusions.
-The reason for this is that \(\X\) is not a local $\Q_{x_0}$-martingale anymore.
+The reason for this is that \(\X\) is no local $\Q_{x_0}$-martingale anymore.
 On the contrary, in the proof of Case~5, the local martingale property of $\X$ was used twice, namely in the definition of the candidate density \(Z\) and in the proof of~\eqref{eq: K eq}.
-We now discuss the necessary changes in some detail.
-Suppose that \(\alpha = \Delta\), \(x_0 < \gamma = r\), that \(l\) is reflecting for both diffusions and that \(r\) is inaccessible for both diffusions.\footnote{The remaining case where $r$ is absorbing for both diffusions is handled via a sequence $x_0<r_1<r_2<\cdots$ such that $r_n\to r$ in exactly the same way as in Case~5.} We then infer from Lemma~\ref{lem: finiteness hitting times} that $\P_{x_0},\Q_{x_0}$-a.s.\ $U\wedge V\wedge R=T_r=\infty$, that is, we need only to prove that $\P_{x_0}\perp\Q_{x_0}$.
-To simplify our notation, we also assume that \(l = 0\).
-Let us recall from Lemma \ref{lem: occ formula diff} that \(\X\) is a continuous \(\Q_{x_0}\)-semimartingale.
-We denote its continuous local \(\Q_{x_0}\)-martingale part by \(\X^c\).
-Quite similar as in Case 5 above, we define
+We now discuss the necessary changes.